slegras/EBAI2017/hands-on/hands-on.md

 **Beware:**
 By doing so, we assume that the target gene of the peak is always the closest one.
 Hi-C/4C analysis have shown that in higher eukaryotes, this is not always the case.
 However, in the absence of data on the real target gene of ChIP-peaks, we can work with this approximation.

-We will compute the enrichment of the Gene Ontoogy "Biological Process" categories in the set of putative target genes.
+We will compute the enrichment of the Gene Ontology "Biological Process" categories in the set of putative target genes.

 ```r
 library(clusterProfiler)